MoeBuTa/moebuta.github.io/_posts/2023/09/2023-09-28-ros2-ai-applications.md

    - **Summary**: ml for image classification, slam for exploration, A* algorithm for determining move trajectory.

- - _Real-time ROS Implementation of Conventional Feature-based and Deep-learning-based Monocular Visual Odometry for UAV._
+## Real-time ROS Implementation of Conventional Feature-based and Deep-learning-based Monocular Visual Odometry for UAV

    - localization is one of the most important tasks for UAVs
      - conventional feature-based methods:**ORB-SLAM3**